 Generally the site of the foreign body is determined by the appearance of distressing symptoms, abnormal movements etc. during activity and by the presence of pain.
 17

 The shape of the invisible foreign body is determined by the shape of the wound, such as round – circular wide, with four Angula, with 3 edges.
 Etc.18

 Shalyaharana- removal of foreign bodies:-

 Method of their removal are though upward and downward directions;

-Those which have entered from sideward – horizontally should be removed by cutting it conveniently.
+Those which have entered sideways – horizontally should be removed by cutting it conveniently.
 19 ½

 Shalyas that should not be removed –